purumvisum/react-native-multiSelect-flatList/README.md

 Set item oreder field
 ### `renderRow`
 Allow to use your styles and set content of items in row.
-> Do not use TouchableOpacity and TouchableHighlight. renderItem method of FlatList already rewrited by module and using touchable elemnts can cancel modle events
+> Do not use TouchableOpacity, TouchableWithoutFeedback and TouchableHighlight. renderItem method of FlatList already rewrited by module and using touchable elemnts can cancel modle events.
+To make from EditableFlatList simple FlatList wrap your items to TouchableOpacity, TouchableWithoutFeedback and TouchableHighlight (it will canceled all events).
 ### `clickOnRow`
 Allow to add your custom event on row press.
 It will be canceled whet editing mode is on.
 ### `removeRow`